BiLLY-J03l/VESPRA-APT/README.md

 - Using WinRAR to create a .sfx archive with the correct configuration outputs another .exe file that contains setup.exe and stage_zero.exe
 - The user will continue to setup the cracked game and stage_zero.exe would be done establishing a persistant foothold.

+### What Happens when the user clicks on setup.exe?

+-